|

 1872 |

-catechist Johannes Kochta became May's fatherly friend.
-Meeting with
+prison's catechist Johannes Kochta became May's fatherly

-Catholics left in May a lasting impression; he discovered himself. |
+impression; he discovered himself. |

 Waldheim | |||